-The aims of the MSc programme are to provide the students with programmes of the necessary advanced, technical, professional and specialised study skills within the fields of Maufacturing Engineering.
-The aims of the MRes programme are to develop a critical awareness of the advanced techniques and technological advances available to conduct state of the art research in the areas of Mechanical and Manufacturing Engineering and to provide a programme of the necessary advanced, technical, professional and specialised study skills within the fields of Mechanical and
+The aims of the MSc programme are to provide the students with programmes of the necessary advanced, technical, professional and specialised study skills within the field of Aeronautical Engineering.
+The aims of the MRes programme is to develop a critical awareness of the advanced techniques and technological advances available to conduct state of the art research in the area of Aeronautical Engineering and to provide a programme of the necessary advanced, technical, professional and specialised study skills within the fields of Aeronautical Engineering.

-Manufacturing Engineering.
 The programme is targeted towards those who wish to progress to a doctoral level of study in order to pursue subsequently an academic or industrial career.
 Candidates undertaking the MSc & MRes programmes will acquire the required skills in preparation for:

-- 1. A career at an advanced level which involves academic research, including study at Doctoral level; - 2.
-An active contribution to the development of new ideas and techniques in Aeronautical and Composite Materials commercially-based engineering; - 3.
-Personal accountability in a supervisory capacity in the management of projects; - 4.
-Life-long learning and an appreciation of the value of education in continuing professional development, thus to provide the depth of knowledge, skills and attitudes to meet the rapidly changing needs of a high technology industrial environment.
+1. A career at an advanced level which involves academic research, including study at Doctoral level;

+2. An active contribution to the development of new ideas and techniques in Aeronautical commercially-based engineering;

+3. Personal accountability in a supervisory capacity in the management of projects;

+4. Life-long learning and an appreciation of the value of education in continuing professional development, thus to provide the depth of knowledge, skills and attitudes to meet the rapidly changing needs of a high technology industrial environment.

-Intended learning outcomes of the programme
+Intended learning outcomes of the programme\